amirrezavelae/amirrezavelae.github.io/_pages/about.md

         <i class="fas fa-language" style="color:#27ae60;"></i>
         <h3>🌐 Duolingo</h3>
         <p>
-          I'm learning Turkish and Russian as my fourth and fifth languages.
-Connect with me on
+        I'm learning Turkish and Russian as my fourth and fifth languages as a hobby.
+If you have Duo,
-          <a href="https://www.duolingo.com/profile/amirVreza" target="_blank">Duolingo</a>!
+        <a href="https://www.duolingo.com/profile/amirVreza" target="_blank" style="color: blue; text-decoration: underline;">contact me</a>
+        to get nudged sometimes!
         </p>
       </div>